-As of yesterday morning, June 12, the landscape in the Code Enforcement Office of the Village of Key Biscayne has changed considerably.
+As of the morning of June 12, the landscape in the Code Enforcement Office of the Village of Key Biscayne has changed considerably.

 The staff has been reduced from four full time employees to one.

 Chief code compliance officer Michael Mila, code compliance officer Alexander Posada, and code compliance officer Marilyn Victores, have been laid off according to village manager Andrea Agha.

 They are currently on paid administrative leave until the village council determines the appropriate severance package in compliance with the general employees union; the International Union of Police Associations (IUPA).

 “We don’t take lay-offs lightly,” said Agha.

 “We are custodians of the public funds and we need to manage them responsibly, this was a business decision that had nothing to do with performance.”